MPPSC Surgery Specialist 2024: Apply for 267 posts from August 13 at mppsc.mp.gov.in

 On the homepage, click on ‘Apply Online’

-Once live, click on the MPPSC Paediatric Specialist application link
+Once live, click on the MPPSC Surgery Specialist application link

 Register yourself on the portal and proceed with the application